esovetkin/jbs/docs/language.md

 mixed = [1, "x", true, 1e-10]
 ```

-Lists and tuples are similar sequence containers, but they differ in vector arithmetic operations.
+Lists and tuples are similar sequence containers, but they differ in some vector arithmetic operations.

 ```jbs
 jbs> [1, 2, 3] + 10